Actindo-AG/Documentation/DatabaseAndReporting/Integration/04_ManageConnections.md

 Establish a connection to InfluxDB to be able to write data from your MySQL database to an InfluxDB database, and subsequently create InfluxDB time series.

-[comment]: <> (Ist es das gleiche, write data from MySQL DB to InfluDB und create an InfluxDB time series?)
+[comment]: <> (Ist es das Gleiche, write data from MySQL DB to InfluxDB und create an InfluxDB time series?)

 The InfluxDB driver is available in two different versions.
 Depending on the driver version, the credentials differ.
 All necessary credentials to establish the connection are provided by InfluxDB.
 For detailed information, see [InfluxDB](https://docs.influxdata.com/influxdb/v2.6/).